 - Hope – Eventually we return to the realization that markets move in cycles, and we begin looking for our next opportunity.

-- Relief – Having bought a stock that turned profitable, we renew our faith that there is a future in investing.
+- Relief – Having bought a stock that turned profitable, our faith that there is a future in investing is renewed.

 Learn more: A great tool for building skills and learning how to invest more successfully is to keep a trading journal.
-I’ve rounded up my picks for best trading journal apps here.
+I’ve rounded up my list of the picks for best trading journal apps here.

 - 6 Best Trading Journals and How to Journal Successfully